Gelly Uchaf Plant Palette – Early January

 Below is the list of our favourite plants in the garden in the first half of January 2023.
 I’ve updated these pages after my first effort in 2017 since some plants (including all our Hamamelis) have died and many newish snowdrops feature.
 I don’t tend to repeat plants that have featured in the previous fortnight, so it’s an attempt to show how there is always something new in the garden to tempt us out, whatever the weather.
 In early January many of December’s stalwarts are even better now, like early snowdrops and Cyclamen coum, so do have a look at the last 2 plant palette pages from December.
 Spring is on its way.
 Well, at least that’s what all this new activity is telling us.
 And the nadir of late November when flowers are few and far between seems a very long time ago.

 1: Daphne bholua ‘Jaqueline Postill’.
 This could be one of our top 12 plants for the year.
 Originally we’d heard about its famed perfume and found 2 scrawny plants lurking at the back of a local nursery’s polytunnel, for about a fiver apiece.
 We planted them in our amphitheatre area, and they sulked, so (and all the experts say you’re not meant to do this with Daphne), we moved them to 2 locations beneath the mature larch on a more South facing slope.p1010910-3 What we didn’t know at the time was that they were on their own roots (probably originally micro-propagated).
 Gradually they both grew and flowered and we started to appreciate the magic perfume.
-In some years, like in 2015, the flowers opened in early December, sometimes not until mid-February.
-This year we had a month of watching the rose lilac buds until the scent fills the air for yards away from just the very first few opened buds.
-How powerful is that?p1010911-2But now there are thousands of buds on shrubby thickets 8 feet tall.
-And better still they like our conditions so much that they run, and pop up new shoots every foot or so, rather like our native nuisance hedgerow wild cherries.
+In some years, like 2015 and 2023, the flowers begin to open in early December, in other years, not until mid-February.
+In 2022 we had a month of watching the rose lilac buds until they opened and the scent filled the air for yards away from just those very few opened buds.
+How powerful is that?Now there are tens of thousands of buds on shrubby thickets 8 feet tall.
+And better still they like our conditions so much that they run, and pop up new shoots every foot or so, rather like our native, nuisance hedgerow, wild cherries.
 So now we have 7 or 8 developing thickets around the garden which ensure that in most parts of the garden, whatever the wind direction, you experience that sublime scent.
 It’s only partially evergreen and usually sheds most of the leaves after flowering, which often continues into early April.
 A star plant.

 2: Galanthus plicatus ‘Colossus’.
 Now a favourite early season snowdrop with classic plicatus folded leaf margins, and often 2 flowers per bulb, which bulks up well, once settled down.
 One of our ‘Twelfth Night Snowdrops’, which is reliably in flower in the first week in January – at least here!

 3: Galanthus ‘Castlegar’.
-Another favourite very early snowdrop, which doesn’t bulk up quite as fast as some others, but always catches the eye with llong-lasting very early flowers held well above the foliage for several weeks before the leaves catch up.
+Another favourite, and very early snowdrop, which doesn’t bulk up quite as fast as some others, but always catches the eye with long-lasting, very early flowers held well above the foliage for several weeks before the leaves catch up.

-5: Galanthus ‘Reverend Hailstone’.
-A more recent snowdrop in our collection, originating from the Anglesey Abbey gardens in Cambridgeshire, this is another very early, llarge-flowered and erect form.
-Not as vigorous as ‘Atkinsii’, it nevertheless bulks up quite well.sdim1031-26: Daphne bholua – un-named seedling.
+6: Daphne bholua – un-named seedling.
 This is one of 3 seedlings we bought as small plants from Pan-global plants.
-They’re all different, but this has become a firm favourite with its very pale rrose-pinkflower cluster, with no hint of purple.
+They’re all different, but this has become a firm favourite with its very pale rose-pink flower cluster, with no hint of purple.
 It also seems to have many more flowers per cluster than our other D. bholua – typically 16- 20 compared with 10 – 14.
 It retains its leaves well and it’s also the first to flower with a gorgeous scent too.
 7: Daphne bholua ‘Darjeeling’.
-Another lovely scented Daphne bholua, very similar to D. ‘Jacqueline Postill’, but it tends to hang onto its leaves better after flowering, and also doesn’t seem to grow quite as tall – more like 4 to 5 feet.
+Another lovely scented Daphne bholua, very similar to D. ‘Jacqueline Postill’, but it tends to hang onto its leaves better after flowering and also doesn’t seem to grow quite as tall – more like 4 to 5 feet.

-p1020160-2p1020163-2However being again bought, by chance, growing on its own roots, it’s also running and suckering, so in future ,we should be able to have a few more plants ainthe garden for free.
+p1020160-2p1020163-2However being again bought, by chance, growing on its own roots, it’s also running and suckering, so in future, we should be able to have a few more plants in the garden for free.